nbursa/inception-core-server/docs/docker.md

 ## Production Mode (`docker-compose.prod.yml`)

-Runs both MCP server and ChromaDB inside Docker containers.
+Runs both ICORE server and ChromaDB inside Docker containers.
 Use this for end-to-end testing or deployment.

 ### Setup